 Choose either renting a jeep or taking a three-hour hike to reach the peak of Langbiang Mountain in Nui Ba National Park.
 For a height of 2,167 meters, you can see across the entirety of Da Lat City.
-Entrance to the national park costs 40,000 VND, but it’s worth every dong.
+The entrance to the national park costs 40,000 VND, but it’s worth every dollar.
 On your way up, look out for more than 200 species of endemic birds and countless flora, fauna, and orchids.
 There are several waterfalls in the national park too.

 If this hike sounds a little tricky, you could also consider hiking up to the Linh Son or Linh Phong pagodas or taking a walk through Da Lat Flower Park.

-The Crazy House is an example of expressionist architecture, and it’s a beautiful place to watch the sunset.
-There are themed rooms too if you’d like to stay the night.
+The Crazy House is an example of expressionist architecture, a beautiful place to watch the sunset.
+There are themed rooms, too, if you’d like to stay the night.

 Paddleboarding is not hard to learn, even if you’re a beginner.
-It’s best to visit for SUP from February to May just 5km from the city center and situated at 1,500 meters above sea level.
+It’s best to visit for SUP from February to May, just 5km from the city center and at 1,500 meters above sea level.

-As well as stand up paddleboarding, there are several other activities on offer at Tuyen Lam Lake.
-You can enjoy boating or fishing, or if you want to stay completely dry, go on a hike instead.
+As well as stand-up paddleboarding, there are several other activities on offer at Tuyen Lam Lake.
+You can enjoy boating or fishing, or if you want to stay completely dry, hike instead.

 If you still have time left over after visiting Tuyen Lam Lake, you could also take the cable car up to Truc Lam Lake.
-The serene and peaceful temple is a wonderful spot for taking in the impressive views and getting photos.
+The serene and peaceful temple is a beautiful spot for enjoying impressive views and getting photos.

 A busy day of outdoor activities in Da Lat, don’t forget to treat yourself to the best and most traditional food in Da Lat at the night market!